KevinGastelum/Relational-Database-FCC/README.md

 ## Step 3 Query Database

-Enter your queries into queries.sh and make sure outputs are correct to ensure our database was set up correctly
+Enter queries into queries.sh file and verify outputs are correct to ensure our database and script are set up correctly.

 ```bash
 #! /bin/bash